BigSip/Obsidian/Car.md

 My records are merged with Mom's at Lightfoot Hyundai
 	They're retarded
+	Talk to manager about records
+	Confirm they *chose* not to service engine

 Service claims I may be liable for damage since recall was not done
 	But if it's a recall shouldn't it be gratis?